 Okay, this topic maybe sounds weird to some of you, but spiritual health is actually something that truly needs to be wrestled with.
 I had a friend die in a cult, so this is a particular subject I really want to include.
 So what does spiritual health look like?
 Because not every church, pastor, or spiritual group is a good thing…and we need to be wrestling through these issues if we want spiritual vitality.

-So what about these dang emotions?
+I want to provide various ways that anyone (not just amazing artists) can use creativity as an outlet for healing.
+Because these dang emotions are vital to healing.
 I’m a feeler, so I’ve always been comfortable with emotions, but I’ve come to realize that a lot of people have no idea how to access or tap into their true emotional center—which is crucial to mental, physical, and spiritual health.
-Unresolved and stifled emotions are seriously the worst, so take it from me—you want emotional health.
+Unresolved and stifled emotions are seriously the worst, so take it from me—you want to tap into emotional healing.
+Creativity will help.
+I promise.

 Once we get here, I hope that you’ll have realized that health is not just about an individual, but how we interact with others and treat our world.
 This is one of the last topics, because if you haven’t learned to truly think through yourself and how to find healing—how will you ever truly care about your community, the world?
 We will think through issues like social justice and the environment.